pustotnik/zenmake/docs/buildconf.rst

     A `dict <buildconf-dict-def_>`_ with some parameters for the project.
     Supported values:

     :name: The name of the project.
-It's 'NONAME' by default.
+It's name of the project directory by default.
     :version: The version of the project.
-It's '0.0.0' by default.
+It's empty by default.
+              It's used as default value for ``ver-num`` field if not empty.
     :root: A path to the root of the project.
 It's '.' by default and in most cases it shouldn't be changed.
 Path can be absolute or relative to directory where buildconf file is located.